 When will libraries reopen?

 Some of our libraries have started opening in a phased manner.
-Choose your local library below to find out more information, including which libraries will be reopening and available services:
+Choose your local library below to find out more information, including which libraries are now open and their available services:

 How are we keeping you safe during coronavirus?

 Our staff are doing everything they can to keep our libraries as clean and safe as possible.
 As part of the coronavirus regulations, our libraries will have:

 - Hand sanitisation stations to use as you enter and exit.